matwerber1/aws-lambda-detect-cloudformation-drift/README.md

 # aws-lambda-detect-cloudformation-drift

+AWS CloudFormation added support to detect stack drift in late October 2018.
+This feature provides a detailed explanation of what, if anything, has been modified for a stack resource outside of the template itself.
+Currently, the drift detection applies to the most common, but not all, AWS resources.

 This project deploys a Lambda that triggers the DetectStackDrift API on each CloudFormation stack once every 24 hours via a CloudWatch Event.

 As of this writing (Nov 19 2018), the AWS Lambda runtime does not yet include the updated AWS Javascript SDK that supports DetectStackDrift.